PurpleKingdomGames/indigo-website/indigodocs/information/motivation-and-constraints.md

 ## Creative Constraints

 Why is indigo the way it it?
-Why isn't their proper font rendering for example?
+Why isn't there proper font rendering for example?

 Building a game engine is hard, and takes a long time.
 There is a piece of general wisdom in the gaming community that can be summarised as: